4 February 2020

 - peaches and nectarines

 If you export these products to EU or non-EU (third) countries, you’ll need to apply for a UK-issued certificate of conformity for your produce to clear UK customs.
 You can do this by contacting DAERA.

-For exports to the EU, you may also need a certificate of conformity issued by EU inspection agencies as the EU may not accept UK-issued certificates if the UK leaves the EU without a deal.
+For exports to the EU, you may also need a certificate of conformity issued by EU inspection agencies as the EU may not accept UK-issued certificates from 1 January 2021.

-The UK government is working with the EU to simplify these processes, but you’re advised to get both UK and EU-issued certificates of conformity for exit day.
+The UK government is working with the EU to simplify these processes, but you’re advised to get both UK and EU-issued certificates of conformity for 1 January 2021.

 How you apply for an EU-issued certificate of conformity varies for each EU member state.
 You’ll need to contact the appropriate authority at the destination country for guidance on applying for a certificate.